Editor's Note: This post was originally published in October 2019 and has been updated with new content and details for 2021.

 Why should I invest in a Marketing Technology Stack?

 Like I said earlier, the martech space is made up of thousands of online tools and technologies.
 The sheer amount of vendors offering the latest and greatest in marketing innovations is overwhelming.
-Just take a look at ChiefMartech’s latest edition of the marketing landscape for 2019, with over 7,000 solutions to choose from.
+Just take a look at ChiefMartech’s latest edition of the marketing landscape for 2020, with over 8,000 solutions to choose from.
 (For some perspective, ChiefMartech reported only 150 solutions just 10 years ago!)

 Put simply, the martech space is colossal.
 And marketers are pressured to keep up with the growth.
 According to Korn Ferry, “27% of CMOs were concerned with staying ahead and taking advantage of digital technology trends.”